nicarq/sovereign-sdk/crates/module-system/module-implementations/sov-nft/TUTORIAL.md

 ## Tutorial Outline

-In this tutorial, we will enhance the `sov-nft-module` with offchain capabilities to:
+In this tutorial, we will enhance the `sov-nft` module with offchain capabilities to:

 1. Catalog NFT Collections
 2. Track NFTs minted to the collections created in the first step